GeorgeGlennon/Part-II-Chemistry-Programming/README.md

 # Huckel model and its limitations

 'a' and 'b' overlap integral parameters are pre defined as a = 0 and b = -1 in the program, but there is an option for changing this.
 These can be difficult to calculate which is a drawback of the huckel model, additionally any overlap beyond 1 bond length is omitted, this will be small in comparison to 'b', but it may become important on a marcoscopic scale when looking at the structures of larger molecules.
 On the otherhand, the Huckel model is very amenable for computation as it only requires simple matrix diagonalisation which is a routine task.

+# Program output
+For the linear polyene the program will output n energies for the chain of n atoms in the units of 'a' and 'b', the ring and platonic solid will output the energies as well as their specificed degeneracies.
+For calculation of the degeneracies the matrix eigenvalues had to be rounded to 10 d.p. for comparison as there is some computational error beyond this point that would remove te degeneracy.